Practicing the way of Jesus, together, for the renewal of the Nene Valley.

 The people of God should be shaped by the presence of God.
 Changed by the ongoing work of the Holy Spirit in us and through us.
 Not striving to be better, but resting in his presence and letting him take us on a journey.
 Seeing God’s kingdom, his healing power come where we go.

 We want to be moulded into the image of Jesus.
 And this doesn’t happen by accident.
 We want to engage rhythms and practices that help us live the radical lives Jesus has for us.
 And we recognise we cannot be formed into his image alone, much of that shaping can only happen in relation to other people.

 We want to live lives of selfless love, pouring out for one another regardless of race, religion, education, wealth or anything else.
-We want to be warm, welcoming – where ultimately church isn’t a place we go, but a people we belong to and live ourselves for.
+We want to be warm, welcoming, understanding – where ultimately church isn’t a place we go, but a people we belong to and give ourselves for.

 Jesus is endlessly generous.
 And we want to be generous to those around us.
 To heal the broken hearted, pour love on the hurting, to alleviate pain and poverty.
 He is our provider, and we can never out-give him.

 The story of Christianity is all about God repairing and making-new all of creation.
 And God invites us into that story.
 We pray for and act for renewal and goodness in our neighbourhoods, workplaces and institutions in all sorts of ways, big and small.
 Everyone gets to play.